gtronset/beets-filetote/README.md

 even more organized.
 When enabled, it will match and move those files having the same name as a matching music file.
 Pairing can be configured to target only certain extensions, such as `.lrc`.
-By default, all paired files will be targeted unless speciific extensions are specified (at which point only those extensions will be grabbed).
+By default, all paired files will be targeted unless specific extensions are specified (at which point only those extensions will be grabbed).

 > [!NOTE]